Prescription drug prices are a near constant in the news, drawing attention and raising concerns about medication access and affordability.

 There are two types of unbranded drugs – generic drugs and biosimilars:

-Biosimilars are biological products that are highly similar to FDA-approved, brand-name specialty biologics (therapies isolated from a variety of natural sources using cutting-edge technology3), with no clinically meaningful difference in safety and efficacy.4
+Biosimilars are biological products that are highly similar to FDA-approved, brand-name specialty biologics (therapies isolated from a variety of natural sources using cutting-edge technology

-Specialty drugs, many of which are biologics, accounted for 73 percent of overall medicine spending growth over the past five years,5 so having an unbranded competitor could help drive down costs.
-RAND Corporation estimated that the entry of biosimilar products into specialty markets could reduce spending on biologics by an estimated $44.2 billion over the next decade.6
+Specialty drugs, many of which are biologics, accounted for 73 percent of overall medicine spending growth over the past five years,

 Generic and Biosimilar Competition Can Drive Down Trend